Image courtesy of Flickr user B. Balaji

 Between the years 1980 and 1998 there was a 69% increase in motor vehicle traffic, 82% of this increase was from cars alone.
 The world can expect to see an additional 22% increase from the current levels of 321 billion cars by next year.
 A quarter of all car trips are for distances less than 2 miles, and just over half for less than 5 miles of travel.
 A single double-decker bus can hold the same amount of people as 20 fully occupied cars can.
 There are too many cars.
 Cars are one of the leading contributors to global warming, and it doesn’t look like they’re going anywhere, any time soon.
 What then is an environmentalist supposed to think of “The Nano”?
 I’ll tell you what this environmentalist thinks, this is a complete disaster.

 On one hand there is a really reasonable argument.
 Here in the Northern “privileged” societies citizens have been able to use cars as much they want to.
 If people can’t afford it, they can take out a loan or lease a car.
+For some situations like this, upstart reviews state that loan services can definitely help!
 People can buy used cars, and even get junk cars and fix them up.
 If someone can’t afford a car then there is usually an option for carpooling or public transportation that is good enough to serve the majority of populations.
 What sort of injustice would it be for the Northern world to deny access to the same conveniences that has been happening here for generations?

 Many people would argue that the North has no right to keep underdeveloped Southern countries from developing.
 The fact of the matter is if India, China and Africa all start living like the West there is going to be ecological disasters so huge that it will all be completely irreversible.
 The answer doesn’t lie is allowing India to develop the same as Canada, the United States and Europe.
 Instead the answer lies within a complete overhaul of the car as a status symbol.
 As with most environmental suggestions this unfortunately falls into the category of us needing a huge systemic change in the way that we view something that we’ve already grown so accustom to.